Westwood Quarry

 A large Bath stone quarry, parts were used to store British art during WW2 and as an underground Royal Enfield factory.
 Part of the site is still used today by Wansdyke Security for secure storage space, other parts of the quarry are being quarried by Hanson.

-Westwood Quarry history
+Westwood Quarry History

 Westwood Quarry is situated 6 miles South East of Bath, it is a fairly large quarry which originally started as two quarry, one known as The Tump.
 After quarrying stopped a large part of the quarry was cleared out by the Agaric Mushroom Company who used the quarry as an underground mushroom farm cleared large part of the quarry for the purpose of growing mushrooms.